 2. Read like a writer.

-Stephen King says that if you don’t have time to read, you don’t have the time or tools to write.
-You know he’s right.
+Stephen King says in his book On Writing that if you don’t have the time to read, then you don’t have the time or tools to write.
+He’s right.
 Make it a habit to carry a book with you.
 Keep one in your bathroom.
-Learn to read in sips instead of gulps — so that not having hours to indulge won’t keep you from reading at all.
+Learn to read in sips instead of gulps so that not having hours to indulge won’t keep you from reading at all.

-And read like a writer.
+And when you read, read like a writer.
 Pay attention to what works and what doesn’t.
 Read craft books.
-Read fiction (for sure, read fiction) that does what you want your stories to do.
-What works?
-What doesn’t?
-(Most important) WHY?
+Read fiction that does what you want your stories to do.
+Figure out what works, what doesn’t, and — most important — why.